Our Location

 • Alzheimer’s and dementia Loss of hormones is associated with neuronal degeneration and increased risk of dementia, Alzheimer’s disease, and Parkinson’s disease (Amtul 2010; Rocca 2008).
 Estrogen stimulates degradation of beta-amyloid protein, noted to accumulate in the brain of Alzheimer’s disease patients, by increasing production of protective proteins (Liang 2010).
 Deficiencies in pregnenolone and DHEA, which are both neuroprotective hormones, are also linked to reduced memory and brain cell death associated with Alzheimer’s disease.
 These two hormones play an important role in regulating neurotransmitter systems that are involved in learning, stress, depression, and many other vital functions.

 Estrogen is only a part of women hormonal story.
 Progesterone is equally important in the hormonal story.
 In a healthy young woman, progesterone serves as a balance to estrogen.
 While estrogen builds up during the first half of a menstrual cycle, progesterone levels do not start rising until the middle of the cycle.
-When properly administered Bioidentical hormones replacement therapy BHRT helps Women.
+When properly administered Bioidentical hormones replacement therapy BHRT can help Women.

 Studies have shown that progesterone has anti-proliferative effects on at least two different types of breast cancer cells, as well as leukemia cells (Formby 1998; Hayden 2009; Hilton 2010).
 Breast cancer is 5.4 times more common in pre-menopausal women with low progesterone than in pre-menopausal women who have favorable progesterone levels (Cowan 1981).
 Data suggest that while natural, bioidentical progesterone does not increase breast cancer risk, synthetic progestins used in conventional HRT do raise the risk; Bioidentical hormones replacement therapy BHRT is women age management